List of Donkey Kong characters: Wrinkly Kong

-Wrinkly Kong is an elderly gorilla and the wife of Cranky Kong.
+Wrinkly Kong is an elderly gorilla, the wife of Cranky Kong.
 Wrinkly first appeared in the game Donkey Kong Country 2: Diddy's Kong Quest for the SNES, where she ran Kong Kollege.
 She gave the player advice and allowed the player to save their game.
-She appeared again in Donkey Kong Land 2, and again in Donkey Kong Country 3: Dixie Kong's Double Trouble!.
-This time, she resided in 'Wrinkly's Save Cave', where the player could both save their game and deposit Banana Birds, which were found throughout the game.
+She appeared again in Donkey Kong Land 2.
+In Donkey Kong Country 3, she resided in 'Wrinkly's Save Cave', where the player could both save their game and deposit Banana Birds found throughout the game.
 This concept remained sans birds in Donkey Kong Land III, where she resided in 'Wrinkly Refuge'.
 In the Game Boy Advance version of Donkey Kong Country 3, Wrinkly was portrayed as a spiritual follower of the Banana Birds.

 Wrinkly next appeared in Donkey Kong 64 as a ghost, having died since the events of Donkey Kong Country 3.
-Every world lobby in the game, with the exception of Hideout Helm, features five doors with Wrinkly's face on them; when approached, Wrinkly will emerge from the door and present a hint on how to earn one of the world's golden bananas for the Kong of the corresponding color (yellow for Donkey Kong, red for Diddy Kong, blue for Lanky Kong, purple for Tiny Kong, and green for Chunky Kong).
+She can be found behind the doors with her face on them.

 Wrinkly appears as an unlockable playable character in DK: King of Swing, Donkey Kong: Jungle Climber, and Donkey Kong Barrel Blast.
 She was voiced by Miho Yamada.
 She also appears as a trophy in Super Smash Bros.
 Brawl and Super Smash Bros. for Wii U.